justprateek/medic_bot/data/nlu/nlu-med.md

 - i have lost smell sensation
 - i am not able to breathe properly
 - i don't get the taste of anything
+- i think i have corona virus
+- i am suffering from corona virus
+- i have been recently suffering with corona virus
+- having symptoms of corona virus
+- corona virus feeling dizzy hungry and tasteless

 ## intent:problem_lowbloodpressure
 - dizziness or lightheadedness